Ertersy40/Taylordle/README.md

-# Taylordle Website
+# Taylordle.xyz

-Welcome to the Taylordle website repository!
+Welcome to the Taylordle.xyz repository!
 This README will guide you through the structure of the project and provide information on the location and purpose of each file and directory.
+Apologies if the code's a bit messy, I built it in a day.

 ## Table of Contents